AMSchuette/WeddingWebsite/README.md

-# WeddingWebsite
+# Aaron and Mariah's Wedding Website
- Aaron and Mariah's Wedding Website
+The source repository for Aaron and Mariah's Wedding Website using HTML and CSS.

+The website will have a menu that will point to:
+* Home
+* RSVP
+* Registry
+* Contact